owen-it/laravel-auditing-doc/installation.md

 # Database
 If needed, the migration file can be customised.
-Have a look at the [Troubleshooting](troubleshooting) section for some of the changes that can be performed.
+Have a look at the [Audit Migration](audit-migration) section for some of the changes that can be performed.

 Once done, execute the migrate `artisan` command to create the `audits` table in your database: